dinesh-jonnalagadda/8-x-8-multiplier-using-dadda-algorithm/README.md

-# Low Power 8 Bit Multiplier Design using Dadda Algorithm
+# Low Power 8 x 8 Multiplier Design using Dadda Algorithm

 A high-speed, area-efficient hardware multiplier designed using the Dadda reduction tree, implemented and synthesized in Cadence RTL-to-GDS flow as part of a semi-custom VLSI design project.